Things to do in Honolulu

 From the China Walls, you can enjoy a great view of the ocean.
 In winter, wrap up warm and keep your eyes peeled for the sight of humpback whales on their annual migration.
 But at any time of year, you can expect beautiful sunset views.

-18. Koko Head
+19. Koko Head

-The Koko Head Lookout is at the top of the Koko Head Crater, part of Hawaii’s volcanic landscape.
-Inside the crater is the beautiful Koko Crater Botanical Garden, but up on the rim, the main attractions are the incredible views of Hanauma Bay, Moloka’i, and the eastern shoreline of Honolulu.
+The Koko Head Lookout is at the top of the Koko Head Crater, part of Hawai‘i’s volcanic landscape.
+Inside the crater is the beautiful Koko Crater Botanical Garden, but up on the rim, the main attractions are the incredible views of Hanauma Bay, Moloka‘i, and the eastern shoreline of Honolulu.

-The hike up to the lookout point is steep and somewhat challenging, even though it’s less than two mi long.
+The hike up to the lookout point is steep and somewhat challenging, even though it’s less than two miles long.
 A recent restoration ensured the trail is in great condition, with ropes and steps to make it easier to manage.
 Give yourself time to reach the top slowly before the sun sets.

 Photographer: Josh Smith

-Sunset Serenades: Closing Moments in Oahu's Majestic Landscapes
+Sunset Serenades: Closing Moments in O‘ahu's Majestic Landscapes

-We love dramatic performances, and there is no doubt that the sun puts one on every night in Oahu.
+We love dramatic performances, and there is no doubt that the sun puts one on every night in O‘ahu.
 Sunsets can stir your soul, just like our shows in Honolulu.
 Both feature vivid colors and a reminder of the majesty of nature.

 You can also expect music, choreography, acrobatics, and a solid narrative to take you on an emotional journey at our shows.
 Book your tickets now to enjoy an incredible performance you'll be talking about long after the sun goes down.